DarKFeneR996/DCSWaypointEditor/documentation/Avionics_Setup.md

 # Avionics Setup

 DCC Waypoint Editor (DCSWE) currently supports avionics setup for the F-16C Viper.
-The following state in the Viper's avionics can be setup (in addition to waypoints):
+The following state, in addition to waypoints, in the Viper's avionics can be set up:

-- TACAN in yardstick mode
+- TACAN, in yardstick mode
-- Selected MFD formats for use in NAV, AA, AG, and DGFT master modes
+- MFD formats for use on the left and right MFDs in NAV, AA, AG, and DGFT master modes

-At present, this support is specific to the Viper, though other airframes may have analogous state.
+At present, this support is specific to the Viper.
+As other airframes may have some analogous state, we may extend the support in the future.

 > **NOTE:** This functionality will eventually be replaced by DCS DTC support if and
-> when that happens.
+> when ED makes that happen.

-As DCSWE cannot always determine avionics state (e.g., it is difficult to determine which MFD format is currently selected), DCSWE makes some assumptions around the initial configuration of the avionics.
+Because DCSWE cannot always determine avionics state (e.g., it is difficult to determine which MFD format is currently selected), DCSWE makes some assumptions, detailed below, around the initial configuration of the avionics.

 > **NOTE:** If the state does not match the expected initial configuration, the updates
 > that DCSWE performs may not yield the desired results.

 Avionics setup can be done as part of loading a profile or a mission (in DCSWE JSON format) into the jet.
-It is not possible at present to set up the avionics through non-native mission setups (e.g., CombatFlite).
-To setup the avionics while loading a mission from a CombatFlite import, you could import the waypoints from CombatFlite and use a separate profile (with no waypoints) to provide the avionics.
+For non-native mission setups (e.g., CombatFlite), you can either import into a native DCSWE profile and set the avionics setup, or tell DCSWE to use a default avionics setup (through preferences) when configuring the jet using non-native sources.

 As with waypoint entry, it is important to minimize interactions with the jet while DCSWE is driving the cockpit switches.

 ## TACAN Yardstick

-The TACAN yardstick allows the user to specify a TACAN channel and a role (flight lead or wingman) and will set up the TACAN appropriately.
-Yardsticks are setup with the flight lead on channel C and the wingmen on channel C+63 (note that this implies that legal channels for yardsticks are between 1 and 63).
+The TACAN yardstick support allows the user to specify a TACAN channel and a role (flight lead or wingman) and will set up the TACAN appropriately.
+Yardsticks are set up with the flight lead on channel C and the wingmen on channel C+63 (note that this implies that legal channels for yardsticks are between 1 and 63, though legal TACAN channels are between 1 and 126).
 DCSWE handles the lead/wingman channel modification automatically.

-For example, if the UI sets up for a TACAN yardstick on 38Y, the flight lead or wingman role will determine what is actually programmed into the jet,
+For example, if the user configures the DCSWE UI to set up a TACAN yardstick on 38Y, the flight lead or wingman role selected in the UI will determine what is actually programmed into the jet,

 - For a flight lead, the TACAN is set to channel 38Y in AA T/R mode.
 - For a wingman, the TACAN is set to channel 101Y in AA T/R mode.

-In both cases, the EHSI will be switched to TACAN mode.
+In both cases, the EHSI will be also switched to TACAN mode so you can check DME to see if the yardstick is sweet or sour.

-For TACAN setup to work correctly, DCSWE expects the following initial conditions:
+For TACAN setup to work correctly, DCSWE expects the following initial conditions in the Viper:

 - TACAN band should be "X"
 - TACAN operation mode should be "REC"
 - EHSI mode should be "NAV"

-The initial state of the Viper when powered on should match these requirements.
+The initial state of the Viper in DCS when the jet is either powered up from a cold start or running following a hot start should match these requirements.

 ## MFD Formats

-Each MFD on the Viper can display one of three formats (e.g., FCR, TGP, HSD) that are selected by OSB 12, 13, and 14.
+Each MFD on the Viper can display one of three formats (e.g., FCR, TGP, HSD) that are selected by OSB 12, 13, and 14 on the MFD.
 The formats are tied to the current master mode (NAV, AA, AG, DGFT) allowing each master mode to have its own unique setup of MFD formats.
-DCSWE provides the ability to change the MFD format configuration from the defaults.
+DCSWE provides the ability to change the MFD format configuration from the defaults that DCS selects.

 DCSWE allows per-master-mode selection of format sets to update.
 That is, you can update only DGFT while leaving the other setups in their default configuration.

-For MFD format setup to work correct, DCSWE expects the following initial conditions:
+For MFD format setup to work correct, DCSWE expects the following initial conditions in the Viper:

 - Master mode should be NAV
-- For all master modes that are to be updated, the current format on the left and right MFDs may not be whatever format is mapped to OSB 12
+- For all master modes that are to be updated, the current format selected on the left and right MFDs may not be whatever format is mapped to OSB 12
 - The HOTAS DOGFIGHT switch `DOGFIGHT` position in DCS must be bound to the hotkey specified in the DCSWE preferences
 - The HOTAS DOGFIGHT switch `CENTER` position in DCS must be bound to the hotkey specified in the DCSWE preferences
 - DCS must be in the foreground so that it can recieve key presses

-The initial state of the Viper when powered on should match these requirements.
+The initial state of the Viper in DCS when the jet is either powered up from a cold start or running following a hot start should match these requirements.

 ## Preferences